 - Chemist and physicist Marie Sklodowska-Curie was the first woman to receive the Nobel Prize in Physics.

-On this day, international conferences, seminars, and symposia are held in all countries, where participants report on their achievements in various fields.
+On this day, international conferences, seminars, and symposiums are held worldwide, where participants share achievements and research from various fields.

-On February 11, it is common for women and girls who have contributed to science to receive various awards and prizes.
+On February 11, women and girls who have made significant contributions to science are often honored with awards and prizes.

 International Day of Women and Girls in Science is observed on February 11 each year.